K-NANOG/K-NANOG/README.md

 - 🌌 I’m interested in everything that is beautiful!

-- 🌱 Currently evolving! (in a strategic way)
+- 🌱 Currently evolving... (in a strategic way)

 <!---